sujayvsarma/SujaySarma.Data/SujaySarma.Data.SqlServer/README.md

-﻿SujaySarma.Data.Azure.Tables
+﻿SujaySarma.Data.SqlServer
 =========================
-This is a .NET library for working with Azure Table Storage.
-It provides a set of classes and interfaces to help you manage and manipulate data in Azure Table Storage efficiently.
-Note that this library is a "core" library and is not intended for standalone use.
-It is designed to be used as a dependency in other projects that require data management capabilities with Azure Table Storage.
+This is a .NET library that helps you manipulate objects and data in SQL Server databases.
+It supports on-prem SQL Servers, MSDE, LocalDB, named instances, SQL Azure and SQL on Linux scenarios.

 API
 ----